4moghDwivedi/Bildungsroman/2_yo pierre!/2_yo pierre!.md

 To initialize the patch, ***reduce your volume***,  press spacebar once, and press it again after a few seconds.
 You should hear silence.
 Find the large number~ object and ensure it is not running.
 To play a rendering of the patch, press spacebar again, and ensure the number~ object is updating.

+I tried to explore the relationship between sound design and composition in this piece.
+Notable gestures include the trilling, initially wide, which resolves to a stillness; the pads, which initially modulate erratically, resolving to a singular erratic control signal; the kicks, which impact the timbres of the other instruments in a responsive manner.
+A transcription of the opening of Boulez's Repons is attempted too.

 ## Instrument design